loicguichaoua/loicguichaoua.github.io/_posts/2019-04-30-An-initiation-to-web-scraping-(&-more).md

 Say, if I wanted to add all the upcoming electro festivals worldwide (hundreds) already listed on my favorite website, I would have to do it manually, and this would take hours if not days.

 I had heard about scraping in the past, which allows to quickly extract data from websites, and I knew I could somehow use Google Calendar's API to add events to my calendar using code.
 That's all I needed to get started.
+<br><br>

 ## How I went about it: